GC-KASOHO/File-Health-Check-Script/README.md

 # File-Health-Check-Script

-# This is for the file healt check.
+# This is for the file health check.
 # Functionalities:
 #    > Checks dupplicates
 #    > Checks curropted files